tmcknew/Getting-and-Cleaning-Data-Project/README.md

 #   tidy data set with the average of each variable for each activity
 #   and each subject.
 ```

+Now the tidy summary dataset is exported as a .txt file for submission:

 ```r
 write.table(summary_X_all, file = "out.txt", row.name = FALSE)